ADVERTISEMENT

 16 Oct 1961

 Decca records released 'Crazy' by Patsy Cline.
 The ballad, composed by Willie Nelson gave Cline a No.2 country hit in 1962.
 Nelson originally wrote the song for country singer Billy Walker, but Walker turned it down.
 The song's eventual success helped launch Nelson as a performer as well as a songwriter.
-It spent 21 weeks on the chart for Cline, and eventually became one of her signature tunes.
+It spent 21 weeks on the chart for Cline and eventually became one of her signature tunes.

 21 Aug 1961

-Patsy Cline recorded the classic Willie Nelson song, ‘Crazy’.
+Patsy Cline recorded the classic Willie Nelson, ‘Crazy’.
 Cline was still on crutches after going through a car windshield in a head-on collision two months earlier and had difficulty reaching the high notes of the song at first due to her broken ribs.
 'Crazy' spent 21 weeks on the chart and eventually became one of her signature tunes.

 14 Jun 1961